 I have sat with a wide variety of people—

 with experience and expertise with various socioeconomic, theological, and sexual orientations.

-So much so, that I am still engaged in my own psychoanalytic therapy after eight years.
+So much so, that I am still engaged in my own psychoanalytic therapy after nine years.
 It is my belief that you should not see a therapist who has not experienced his/her own personal work on the couch; also, you should not see someone who is opposed to letting you know about it firsthand.
 After all, this is a process inviting you to the profoundly intimate paradox and freedom of your own life—shouldn't your therapist be experienced in that journey for him/herself?

 Equally as important: